alvarogarcia7/quakk-kata-java/README.md

 ## Quakker Client

-This is a Quakker (tm) Client, the new, trendiest, non-concurrent CLI-based social network to date.
+This is a Quakker (tm) Client, the newest, trendiest, non-concurrent CLI-based social network to date.

 ### Name